Heinirich/golang_api_test/README.md

 # golang_api_test

-A simple golang api for a project i had.
-Check code syntax to understand more.
+A simple golang api for a project i had for beginners who need to see clean code

-Its awesome